tanmaster/hk-volcon/README.md

 # hk-volcon

 Control your computer's sound volume with HomeKit!
-Works with Windows, mac and linux!
+Works with Windows, macOS and Linux!

 ![Demonstration of hk-volcon](demo.gif)